Here's what we know about the classified documents found at Biden's home and office

 Biden has said that he takes the handling of classified information seriously and that he is "cooperating fully and completely" with the Justice Department.

-"They found some documents in a box in a locked cabinet, or at least a closet.
-And as soon as they did, they realized there were several classified documents in that box.
-And they did what they should have done," Biden said earlier this week, after the first reports about the documents in the D.C. office.

-On Thursday, after reports that more documents were discovered at his Delaware garage, Biden turned defensive when pressed by a reporter.
-"My Corvette's in a locked garage.
-OK?
-So it's not like they're sitting out in the street," he said.

-The White House says Biden does not know the content of the documents.
+The White House has said Biden does not know the content of the documents.

 Still, the White House was hardly forthcoming about the existence of a second set of documents.
 When it confirmed the first discovery in the D.C. office, there was no mention of the second batch recovered in Delaware.
 It was only after news reports that revealed the later discovery did the White House acknowledge it.